Charlie Kirk: African Americans

-In 2016, Kirk said about TPUSA's national director Crystal Clanton, "Turning Point needs more Crystals; so does America."
-In 2017, it was revealed that Clanton allegedly sent a text message in the past that read, "I hate black people.
-Like f— them all...
-I hate blacks.
-End of story."
-Kirk responded by having Clanton expelled from the organization.
-In 2018, Kirk cited single motherhood in Chicago's Black community as a cause of gun violence, blaming the absence of a father from some Black households on "a broken culture problem".
+In 2018, Kirk and TPUSA's communication director Candace Owens presented what the Southern Poverty Law Center described as "a symphony of racist dog-whistles ... pandering to the extreme right" at the 2018 Western Conservative Summit, with Kirk asserting that the increasing presence of African Americans in American politics resulted in the Black community being "worse off".
+Kirk cited single motherhood in Chicago's Black community as a cause of gun violence, blaming the absence of a father from some Black households on "a broken culture problem".

 Kirk praised Martin Luther King Jr. prior to December 2023, variously calling him a "hero" and a "civil rights icon".
 That December, he used a speech at AmericaFest to describe him as "awful ... not a good person" and as someone who is admired only because he said "one thing he didn't actually believe".
 The speech also saw Kirk condemn the Civil Rights Act of 1964, calling its passage a "huge mistake" and alleging that it had created a "permanent DEI-type bureaucracy".
-Kirk thought the Civil Rights Act of 1964 was a destructive force in American politics that had been turned into an anti-white weapon.
+Kirk thought the Civil Rights Act of 1964 was a destructive force in American politics that had been turned into an "anti-white weapon".
 Kirk told The New York Times, "I take the Caldwellian view, from his book The Age of Entitlement, that we went through a new founding in the '60s and that the Civil Rights Act has actually superseded the U.S. Constitution as its reference point.
 In fact, I bet if you polled Americans, most of them would have more reverence for the Civil Rights Act than the Constitution.
 I could be wrong, but I think I'm right."

 Kirk was a critic of schools and local governments teaching about racism.
 He wrote in a 2021 Fox News article that "directly confronting the left, and promising to fight their illiberal ideology with state power when necessary, is the key to winning everyday Americans".
 He served on Trump's 1776 Commission to advance "patriotic education", which was set up in response to the 1619 Project.
 In October 2021, Kirk began the "Exposing Critical Racism Tour" of a number of campuses and off-campus venues to "fight racist theories on America's college campuses!"
 He also opposed Juneteenth (a day which commemorates the end of slavery in the U.S.) being declared a federal holiday, describing it as "anti-American" for promoting "a neo-segregationist view" that he alleged sought to supplant Independence Day.